 If you want the target object encrypted using SSE-C, you must provide encryption information using the three headers described in the preceding table.

 If the source object is encrypted using SSE-C, you must provide encryption key information using the following headers so that Amazon S3 can decrypt the object for copying.

 Include this header to specify the algorithm Amazon S3 should use to decrypt the

 Include this header to provide the base64-encoded encryption key for Amazon S3 to use to decrypt the source object.
 This encryption key must be the one that you provided Amazon S3 when you created the source object; otherwise, Amazon S3 will not be able to decrypt the object.

 Include this header to provide the base64-encoded 128-bit MD5 digest of the encryption key according to RFC 1321.

 You can generate a presigned URL that can be used for operations such as upload a new object, retrieve an existing object, or object metadata.
 Presigned URLs support the SSE-C as follows:

-When creating presigned URL, you must specify the algorithm using the
+When creating a presigned URL, you must specify the algorithm using the

 x-amz-server-side-encryption-customer-algorithm in the